Test-Flaky/TSE22/README.md

 We used [a script in Python](https://github.com/Test-Flaky/Flakiness/blob/main/src/Script-flakiness.py) to access issues related to flakiness.
 We used the GitHub API for that.
 The script uses the following filters for issues:

-1. From projects written in Go, Python, Java, or JavaScript;
+1. From projects written in C, Go, Python, Java, or JavaScript;
 2. Use keywords "Flaky" *and* "Test";
 3. Contain label "bug";
 4. Status is "closed".

 The script caps results at 300 isues per programming language.
-The output is a spreadsheet (.csv) with 1200 issues, 300 issues for each programming language.
+The output is a spreadsheet (.csv) with 1500 issues, 300 issues for each programming language.

 -------------------------------------------------------------------------------------------------------------------------------------------------------